renaissance-publishing/renaissance/content/chapters/21-races.md

 - **Effect**: the character can change their surface coloration.
   This allows them to create *shapes* or *patterns* down to the scale of a few centimeters, which allows them to display text or rudimentary images; to decorate themselves; to make themselves easy to spot (+20 to Perception checks); or camouflage themselves (+20 to Stealth).

+#### Optional Trait: Eye-Spots

+Some Clay Men have developed *eye-spots* on their surface, which gives them the ability to see.
+The eye-spots don't have *lenses*, so each individual eye-spot has poor vision; information from all of them must be combined to build an image of the Clay Man's surroundings.

+- **Effect**: the character has developed eye-spots on their surface.
+  - The character gains the *Normal* and *Infrared* senses, and looses the *Blind* trait.
+  - Visual perception checks have a -20 penalty.
+  - Clay Men can percieve all around them their vision, just like with their other senses (as per the *No Facing* racial trait).

 #### Optional Trait: Rigging

 Some Clay-Men can produce an internal *skeleton*, which allows them to use internal leverage to better deploy their strength.